severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-1.md

 > Given the complexity and heterogeneity of the different items, each type of them requires appropriate conservation conditions: for this reason, a complete knowledge of it through targeted techniques is needed.
 >
+> An investigation about the state of the material and its conservation needs is therefore fundamental, as well as the identification of any emergencies-
+>
-> An investigation about the state of the material and its conservation needs is therefore fundamental, as well as the identification of any emergencies and the thermohygrometric monitoring of the rooms intended for conservation - carried out by special tools aimed at collecting data in order to outline future behavior in relation to the external climatic excursion.
+> A thermohygrometric monitoring of the rooms intended for conservation is carried out by special tools aimed at collecting data in order to outline future behavior in relation to the external climatic excursion.
 Where necessary, provision is made for the preparation and use of containers suitable for preserving each type of asset. information about the archive's history.

 5. Location and Inventariation